teriaiw/witty-wizard/README.md

 # witty-wizard
-Web design for mock children's company specialized in selling party packages /n Group project done in NYP in 2016
+Web design for mock children's company specialized in selling party packages.
+Group project done in NYP in 2016.